 - public sector organisations, including national, regional, and local governments, agencies, and museums

-- other socio-economic actors, including NGOs, charities, etc.
+- other socio-economic actors, including NGOs, foundations, charities, etc.

 If you are not sure about your country’s status, have a look at the list of participating countries to Horizon Europe.